thosgood/this-weeks-finds/markdown/201-250/week217.md

 > is the square of a rational then K=Q and if not then it's an
 > extension of degree 2, with Galois group S_2 which is abelian.
 >
-> The splitting field of x^n-1, called the nth cyclotomic field, also
+> The splitting field of x^n-1, called the $n$th cyclotomic field, also
 > turns out to have abelian Galois group; if z = exp(2\pi in) then any
-> automorphism of K must send z to another nth root of unity and
+> automorphism of K must send z to another $n$th root of unity and
-> furthermore the nth root of unity must have "exact order n", i.e.
+> furthermore the $n$th root of unity must have "exact order n", i.e.
-> its nth power must be 1 but none of its mth powers can be 1 for 0 < m
+> its $n$th power must be 1 but none of its mth powers can be 1 for 0 < m
 > < n.
 So z must get sent to z^a^ with 0 < a < n coprime to n.
 This
 > gives us an injection
 >